 UC San Diego Health provides comprehensive rehabilitation services for burn survivors.
-A physical and/or occupational therapist will work with you through the complete recovery phase.
-The goal of the rehabilitation team is to facilitate your return to the highest possible functional level of independence.
+A physical or occupational therapist. or both, will work with you through the complete recovery phase.
+The goal of rehabilitation is to facilitate your return to the highest possible functional level of independence.
 Therapy starts on the day of admission and continues throughout the hospital stay.
 The focus of therapy during the acute care stage is to prevent a loss of range of motion, initiate scar management, assist with edema reduction, and to educate you and your family about possible burn-related problems.
 Scar management will be addressed in the early stages by range of motion exercises, soft tissue massage, and the use of pressure wraps as the burns and grafts are healing.

 Active Participation in Therapy